music-encoding/guidelines/_guidelines-v4/05-mensural/02-mensuralnotes/01-mensuralrules.md

 | Alteration    |   1  |    2     |

-The following example illustrates an alteration (the second *brevis*) in *modus minor perfectus*.
+The following example illustrates an **alteration** (the second *brevis*) in *modus minor perfectus*.
 Only the modified note (the *altered brevis*) uses the **@num** and **@numbase** attributes.

-{% include mei example="mensural/mensural-sample164.xml" valid="" %}
+{% include verovio example="Alteration.mei" encoding=true %}
-{% include figure img="modules/mensural/ex_alteration.png" caption="Example of alteration in modus minor perfectus.
+**Description:** Example of alteration in modus minor perfectus.
 The 'voice' staff renders the notes encoded above.
-The 'reference' staff, together with the thin red barlines, are shown here to help visualizing the relative values of the notes in the 'voice' staff.
-Notice that the second brevis has doubled its regular value, it has been altered, unlike the first one." %}
+The 'reference' staff, together with the dotted barlines, are shown here to help visualizing the relative values of the notes in the 'voice' staff.
+Notice that the second brevis has doubled its regular value, it has been altered, unlike the first one.

-The following example illustrates an imperfection (the two *longae*) in *modus minor perfectus* with the same *longa*-*brevis*-*brevis*-*longa* sequence but with an additional *dot of division* between the two *breves*.
+The following example illustrates an **imperfection** (the two *longae*) in *modus minor perfectus* with the same *longa*-*brevis*-*brevis*-*longa* sequence but with an additional *dot of division* between the two *breves*.
 Once again, only the modified notes (the imperfected longae) use the **@num** and **@numbase** attributes (compare with the previous example in which both longae are perfect, keeping the duration indicated by the mensuration).

-{% include mei example="mensural/mensural-sample165.xml" valid="" %}
+{% include verovio example="Imperfection.mei" encoding=true %}
-{% include figure img="modules/mensural/ex_imperfection.png" caption="Example of imperfection in modus minor perfectus.
+**Description:** Example of imperfection in modus minor perfectus.
 The 'voice' staff renders the notes encoded above.
-The 'reference' staff, together with the thin red barlines, are shown here to help visualizing the relative values of the notes in the 'voice' staff.
-Notice that the longae have been imperfected here have been imperected, unlike the previous example in which they kept the perfect value indicated by the mensuraton." %}
+The 'reference' staff, together with the dotted barlines, are shown here to help visualizing the relative values of the notes in the 'voice' staff.
+Notice that here the longae have been imperfected, unlike the previous example in which they kept the perfect value indicated by the mensuraton.

 As a short comment, in imperfect mensurations notes can also be modified from their default duration by the presence of a *dot of augmentation*.
 The effect of the dot of augmentation is also encoded using the **@num** and **@numbase** attributes within the {% include link elem="note" %} or {% include link elem="rest" %} elements.